OWASP/www-project-developer-guide/draft/20-proactive-control-checklist/03-frameworks-libraries.md

 - [ ]   Check that the buffer is as large as specified

-- [ ]   When using functions that accept a number of bytes ensure that NULL terminatation is handled correctly
+- [ ]   When using functions that accept a number of bytes ensure that NULL termination is handled correctly

 - [ ]   Check buffer boundaries if calling the function in a loop and protect against overflow